Let’s review the pros and cons of buying scrubs at a premium price and buying cheap scrubs.

 What do you think?
 Do the cheap scrubs do just fine?
 Are the expensive counterparts worth the price?

-If you are looking for some great scrub options, check out 10 Classy Caribbean Blue Scrubs, Christmas scrubs, my review on Tafford Scrubs, and even how to find nursing shoes on sale to help save you, even more, money!
+If you are looking for some great scrub options, check out 10 Classy Caribbean Blue Scrubs, Christmas scrubs, scrub dresses, or my review on Tafford Scrubs, and even how to find nursing shoes on sale to help save you, even more, money!

 Be sure to get updates on every post.
 Sign up for Email Updates from The Nerdy Nurse and never miss a post again.
 Plus get a free copy of 8 Ways Nurses Can Make More Money.